The most common eyelid surgery that restores their freshness and youthful appearance is called blepharoplasty.

 Thus, the patient is informed about the type of neoplasm (benign / malignant), whether it has been completely removed or whether additional surgery is required.

-The use of Botox for cosmetic purposes has been approved for the past ten years.
+The use of Botox for cosmetic purposes has been approved for the past twenty years.
 Given its effect on muscles, it is also used for aesthetic purposes because paralysis of facial muscles leads to the smoothing of mimic wrinkles.
 Daily activity of facial muscles (frowning, amazement, laughing) causes wrinkles on the forehead, between the eyebrows, on the outer corners of the eyes and under the lower eyelids.
 Botox is given to a specific muscle to prevent the formation of wrinkles caused by repeated activity of that muscle.
-Patients feel the effect a few days after application, and the effect of the injection lasts 4-6 months, which means that the treatment needs to be repeated.
+Patients feel the effect a few days after application, and the effect of the injection lasts up to 3 months, which means that the treatment needs to be repeated.
 Most often Botox is given between the eyebrows, around the outer corner of the eye, below the outer edge of the eyebrow and in the forehead.

 Hyperhidrosis is a disorder that manifests itself in excessive sweating in the armpits, palms and / or soles.